thomaspoignant/go-feature-flag/website/src/pages/specification/provider-cache.md

 6. When there is no entry in the cache, we should query the relay proxy and update the cache with this entry.
 7. When we have reached the max time for a cache entry, it should not be possible to retrieve it.
 8. When we have reached the max size of the cache we should remove the oldest entry.
-9. We should collect all the flags usage and call the API `/v1/data/collector` for statistics reason.
+9. We should collect the cache evaluations and call the API `/v1/data/collector` for statistics reason.
+If we perform a remote evaluation *(meaning that the flag is evaluated by the server)*, we should not collect the usage because the evaluation data is already tracked on the server side.
-10. The data collection should be activated by default, but it should be possible to deactivate it in the configuration.
+11. The data collection should be activated by default, but it should be possible to deactivate it in the configuration.
-11. We should not call the relay proxy API `/v1/data/collector` for every evaluation, but call it in bulk with a periodic threshold.
+12. We should not call the relay proxy API `/v1/data/collector` for every evaluation, but call it in bulk with a periodic threshold.
-12. The threshold should be configurable by the user of the provider.
+13. The threshold should be configurable by the user of the provider.